Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Challenges in relationships are quite a common sign of complex PTSD.
 Individuals find it extremely difficult to form and maintain close relationships.

-Types of Traumatic Events Leading to Complex PTSD
+Types Of Traumatic Events Leading To Complex PTSD

 Prolonged domestic violence involves enduring patterns of physical, emotional, or sexual abuse within a relationship over an extended period.